 I don’t flip over scones.
 I also don’t flip over biscuits.
 Unless they’re super flaky or light and fluffy, I usually take a pass.
-They’re usually too dry, crumbly and pasty for me, and I’m not a tea drinker, nor am I a milk dipper, so when I eat a scone or biscuit, I feel like someone painted my tongue with kindergarten paste as I try to swallow it.
+They’re usually too dry, crumbly and pasty for me, and I’m not a coffee or tea drinker (nor am I a milk dipper) so when I eat a scone or biscuit, I feel like my tongue has been painted with kindergarten paste as I woefully and desperately try to swallow it.

-As for scones (scones – biscuits, same thing really, although I always see scones as the biscuit’s sweet counterpart), unless they’re loaded with gooey cheese or anything that detracts from the crumbly, pasty feel, I refrain, unless I have a ‘bready‘ carb craving and a scone is pretty much my only choice.
+As for scones (scones – biscuits, same thing really, although I always see scones as the biscuit’s sweet counterpart, although I know they come savory too), if they aren’t loaded with lots of melty cheese or anything that detracts from the crumbly, pasty feel, I refrain, unless I have a ‘bready‘ carb craving and a scone is pretty much my only choice.

 All in all, it’s a texture thing, not a flavor thing.

 A few years ago I actually found a biscuit recipe I loved.
 They’re called Tall and Fluffy biscuits, and they were created by the crazy, obsessive testers at Cook’s Illustrated.
-I mean ‘crazy and obsessive’ in a good way, because they will futz with a recipe dozens of times, or more, to get it absolutely perfect.
-I think I can say these are probably the most perfect biscuits I’ve ever had, as far as texture goes.
-Light and fluffy, no pasty palate feel, and the best part..super easy, no cutting involved, so no biscuit scraps that don’t rise as well as the first ones cut.
+I mean ‘crazy and obsessive’ in a good way because they will futz with a recipe dozens of times to get it absolutely perfect.
+I think I can say these are probably the most perfect biscuits I’ve ever had as far as texture goes.
+Light and fluffy, no pasty palate feel, and the best part is that they’re really easy!
+There’s no rolling or cutting involved, so no biscuit scraps that don’t rise as well as the first ones cut.

 Audax Artifex was our January 2012 Daring Bakers’ host.
 Aud worked tirelessly to master light and fluffy scones (a/k/a biscuits) to help us create delicious and perfect batches in our own kitchens!